 Credits acquired by JCulP students admitted as regular students in the first year of the School of Culture, Media and Society before they were admitted from other schools of Waseda University and other universities (including technical and other colleges) are recognized as credits necessary for graduation from their schools if an application is filed by the students themselves during the designated period and the credits are deemed appropriate by the faculty committee.
 Students who wish to request recognition of credits must perform the necessary procedures within the designated period after carefully reading the following guidelines.

-Academic Skills in English (only for Japanese Students)
+Academic Skills in English (only for Japan Students)